 The poppies from the Tower of London have gone.
 They have been picked out and the ceramic blooms are now on the way to their owners.

 However, there was huge demand from the public to extend the display.
 Key parts of the Blood Swept Lands and Seas of Red will now tour the country until 2018.
 With the backing of the Prime Minister, David Cameron, the Willow and the Wave remain part of the monument.

 Millions of visitors streamed to the Tower of London to take in the design and structure of the memorial installation for the centenary of the outbreak of the First World War.

 It had been created by ceramic artist Paul Cummins, with the setting by stage designer Tom Piper.
-Close to 900 thousand ceramic poppies will progressively fill the Tower’s famous moat.
+Close to 900 thousand ceramic poppies progressively filled the Tower’s famous moat.

-The installation was titled ‘Blood Swept Lands and Seas of Red’ at the Tower of London, many spoke to ynuk.tv about the display praising the artistic creation .
+The installation titled ‘Blood Swept Lands and Seas of Red’ spread out at the Tower of London.
+Many spoke to ynuk.tv about the display praising the artistic creation .
 It filled the dry moat with poppies by Armistice Day November 11 2014.

 The Tower’s moat was used to swear in more than 1,600 men, who had enlisted by the end of August 1914 at the recruitment station in the City to form the 10th Battalion of the Royal Regiment of Fusiliers, the so-called “stockbrokers’ battalion.”